 Guidelines:

-• Gentle Movement Exercises: Begin with easy exercises that gently move your shoulder to help improve flexibility without causing pain.
+- Gentle Movement Exercises: Begin with easy exercises for strong shoulders to help improve flexibility without causing pain.

-• Strengthening Exercises: Once the pain decreases, slowly add exercises that strengthen the rotator cuff and nearby muscles.
+- Strengthening Exercises: Once the pain decreases, slowly add exercises for strong shoulders that strengthen the rotator cuff and nearby muscles.

 Conclusion